 Let’s examine some features that Taijiquan has with other styles and how all abide by ‘universal fighting principles’.
 Real Taijiquan should be able to “hang” with fighters from other styles with its unique training method.
 Remember, every martial art styles are best at what they were designed to do.
 Taijiquan is no exception, it has strikes, throws, locks, sweeps, and more.

-With the cultivation of internal power you’ll be able to use the application of various functions of Taijiquan: horizontal force, vertical force, diagonal force, axial rotation, spiral, yin and yang circles, and more.
-We don’t talk in mysterious jargon when it comes to function, only in practical terminology.
+With the cultivation of internal power you’ll be able to use the application of various functions of Taijiquan: horizontal force, vertical force, diagonal force, axial rotation, spiraling, yin and yang circles, and more.
+Chinese say “Da” attack and “Fa” emit force.
+We’ll train you how to snap the strikes, hit with force, while being soft and relaxed at the same time.
+It is a hit and don’t get hit game.
+You’ll learn to evade and how to take a hit, work stepping, and defense techniques as foundation.
+We don’t talk in mysterious jargon (common in non-fighter martial artists) when it comes to function, only in practical terminology and application.

 Characteristics of Tai chi fighter, Tai Chi is a ‘Chuan’ which means fist and loosely translated as ‘Boxing’.
 These things might help in hanging with fighters from MMA, Muay Thai, Boxing, Wrestling, BJJ, etc.

 Fight Stance: If you want to fight with Tai Chi you’ll need to develop good structure in fight stance- ‘hands up’ like 7 stars or Play Pipa- protect your knock out points- temple, jaw, face, liver/stomach.
 Traditional and modern stances will be taught to teach strength in legs, back, waist, and hips.